-As indicated in the above tables, for each of the quarters of fiscal 2013, 3.0% of the quarterly EMICP payment was based on Microchip's Licensing Division achieving total sequential revenue growth of 3.0%.
-Accordingly, if Microchip's Licensing Division's sequential revenue growth for a quarter was 3.0%, then each executive would be paid the corresponding 3.0% of his EMICP target bonus amount for that quarter.
-If Microchip's Licensing Division's revenue growth for a quarter was 1.5%, then each executive would be paid a corresponding 1.5% of his target bonus amount for the quarter (i.e., 1/2 of the 3.0%) and if Microchip's Licensing Division's revenue growth for a quarter was 6.0%, then each executive would be paid a corresponding 6.0% of his target bonus amount for the quarter (i.e., 6/3 of the 3.0%).
-A similar methodology is applied each quarter to each of the performance metrics listed in the above tables.
+As indicated in the above table, 3.0% of the quarterly EMICP payment was based on Microchip's Licensing Division achieving total sequential revenue growth of 3.0%.
+Accordingly, if Microchip's Licensing Division's sequential revenue growth for a quarter was 3.0%, then each executive would be paid the corresponding 3.0% of the EMICP target bonus amount for that quarter.
+If Microchip's Licensing Division's revenue growth for a quarter was 1.5%, then each executive would be paid a corresponding 1.5% of his target bonus amount for the quarter (i.e., 1/2 of the 3.0%) and if Microchip's Licensing Division's revenue growth for a quarter was 6.0%, then each executive would be paid a corresponding 6.0% of the target bonus amount for the quarter (i.e., 6/3 of the 3.0%).
+A similar methodology is applied each quarter to each of the performance metrics listed in the above table.

-As set forth in the above tables, during fiscal 2013, consistent with our "pay-for-performance" philosophy, our CEO and other executive officers received bonuses under the EMICP for the first, second and fourth quarter of fiscal 2013 and no bonuses were earned under the EMICP for the third quarter of fiscal 2013 based on our financial performance for such periods.
-Payments were also made under the DMICP for the first, second and fourth quarters of fiscal 2013.
-Specifically, for the first quarter of fiscal 2013, the award under the EMICP was 93.81% of the target and under the DMICP was 5.21% of the target; for the second quarter of fiscal 2013 the award under the EMICP was 23.90% of target and under the DMICP was 1.10% of the target; for the third quarter of fiscal 2013, the award under the EMICP was 0% of the target and under the DMICP was 1.00% of the target; for the third quarter of fiscal 2013, the award under the DMICP was 31.01% of the target.
-Applying these award percentages to each named executive officer's participation level in the plans, for fiscal 2013, the total bonus payments under the EMICP and the DMICP for our named executive officers, other than our CEO, ranged from \$40,288 to \$108,785.
-In fiscal 2013, Mr. Sanghi earned an aggregate EMICP bonus of \$645,960, and an aggregate DMICP bonus of \$109,117.
-Please see footnote 4 to the Summary Compensation Table on page 24 of this Proxy Statement which sets forth the actual amount of the EMICP and DMICP awards for each named executive officer for fiscal 2013.
+As set forth in the above table, during fiscal 2015, consistent with our "pay-for-performance" philosophy, our CEO and other executive officers received bonuses under the EMICP for each quarter of fiscal 2015.
+Payments were also made under the DMICP for the first, third and fourth quarters of fiscal 2015.
+Applying the award percentages to each named executive officer's participation level in the plans, for fiscal 2015, the total bonus payments under the EMICP and the DMICP for our named executive officers, other than our CEO, ranged from \$75,535 to \$204,094.
+In fiscal 2015, Mr. Sanghi earned an aggregate EMICP bonus of \$1,052,992, and an aggregate DMICP bonus of \$328,154.
+Please see footnote 4 to the Summary Compensation Table on page 32 of this Proxy Statement which sets forth the actual amount of the EMICP and DMICP awards for each named executive officer for fiscal 2015.
 The differences in the levels of compensation under these programs for the various executive officers are based upon their relative contribution, performance, experience, and responsibility level within the organization.

 Equity Compensation.
 Equity compensation, such as RSUs, constitutes a significant portion of our incentive compensation program because we believe that executive officers and key employees should hold a long-term equity stake in Microchip to align their collective interests with the interests of our stockholders.
-Accordingly, in fiscal 2013, equity grants in the form of RSUs were a significant portion of our executive officers' total compensation package.
+Accordingly, in fiscal 2015, equity grants in the form of RSUs were a significant portion of our executive officers' total compensation package.

 We typically make equity compensation grants to executive officers and key employees in connection with their initial employment, and we also typically make quarterly evergreen grants of equity to incentivize employees on a continuing basis as their initial equity awards vest.
 In setting the amount of the equity compensation grants, the estimated value of the grants is considered, as well as the intrinsic value of the outstanding equity compensation held by the executive officer, both the unvested retention value and the vested amount.
-In setting these amounts and any performance goals, the Compensation Committee uses its judgment after considering the effect of the overall RSU amounts and the percentage of RSUs granted to executive officers in connection with the overall financial results and performance of the corporation.
+In setting these amounts and any performance goals, the Compensation Committee uses its judgment after considering the effect of the overall RSU amounts and the percentage of RSUs granted to executive officers in connection with the overall financial results and performance of Microchip.